Package io.permazen

 Get the storage IDs of the reference fields in this path in the order they occur.

-Storage ID's will be negated to indicate reference fields traversed in the reverse direction.
+Storage ID's will be negated to indicate reference fields traversed in the inverse direction.

 The result will be empty if this path is empty.